IamDan77/rgnlabs-mediaplayer/README.md

 Forked from https://github.com/rgnyldz/rgnlabs-mediaplayer
 He has a video here: https://youtu.be/qrFpkbAZsBY
-I've added the ability to add to Music-Assistant as a sendspin player capable of syncing with other players
+I've added the ability to add to Music-Assistant as a sendspin player capable of syncing with other players.
+Perfect for powered speakers and amplifiers.

 Parts used;